Daniel-Mietchen/datascience/cinema.md

 * [Jessica Richman: Why should science be limited to scientists?](https://www.youtube.com/watch?v=7lAlnEX4YQg)
   * see also [Only "Scientists" Can Do Science](http://edge.org/response-detail/25504)
 * [Tal Danino on using bacteria to cure cancer](http://www.ted.com/talks/tal_danino_we_can_use_bacteria_to_detect_cancer_and_maybe_treat_it#t-243227)
+  * uses probiotic bacteria that are genetically modified to produce signal that is detectable through urine color
+  * similar approch for therapy, i.e. genetically modified to produce cancer-treating drugs
+  * in both scenarios, signal is enhanced through quorum sensing
 * [Thomas Goetz: It's time to redesign medical data](https://www.youtube.com/watch?v=bCGlWQnzDVE)
    * about how to link patient data to patient's course of action, with thoughts on redesigning the forms that are used to convey the result of clinical diagnostics to patients
 * [Isaac Kohane : How can every clinical visit be used to advance medical science?](https://www.youtube.com/watch?v=P5O66e8r2QM)